-Gene expression profiling (see page 9) has been used to categorize patients into groups by DLBCL subtype.
+Gene expression profiling (see page 55) has been used to categorize patients into groups by DLBCL subtype.
 For example, one group of patients may have different responses to therapy than others; another group may have a different clinical presentation based on the number and types of genes that are either more active or less active in the tumor sample.
-To date, gene expression profiling studies have distinguished three molecular subtypes of DLBCL based on the cell of origin.
+To date, gene expression profiling studies have distinguished two molecular subtypes of DLBCL based on the cell of origin.
 They are

-- Germinal center B-cell (GCB)

-- Activated B-cell (ABC)
+- Germinal center B-cell (GCB) - Activated B-cell (ABC)

-- Primary mediastinal B-cell lymphoma (PMBCL).

 These distinct DLBCL subtypes arise due to specific genetic changes.
 Because gene expression profiling is not commercially available, most hematologistoncologists, working with hematopathologists, will perform immunophenotyping to identify the specific proteins that are associated with either the GCB or the non-GCB subtypes of DLBCL.
-Therefore, the disease is most commonly classified into GCB and non-GCB subtypes.

 According to some studies, DLBCL patients who have the GCB subtype experience significantly better treatment outcomes than those with non-GCB subtypes.
-A number of clinical trials are under way to investigate whether using novel approaches to therapy improves treatment outcomes for patients with non-GCB subtypes of DLBCL.
+A number of clinical trials are under way to investigate whether using new approaches to therapy improves treatment outcomes for patients with non-GCB subtypes of DLBCL.